rohankotanu/mybots/README.md

 # Evolutionary Setup

-The simulation was run for 2 generations with a population size of 2.
 Each population has a randomly generated body at the very beginning of the simulation, and that body stays constant for the population.
 Within each population, from generation to generation, only the brain evolves by randomly changing one of the weights between a sensor neuron and motor neuron.
 Therefore, a population size of 5 would have 5 randomly generated bodies at the start of the simulation.
 Each of these 5 bodies would evolve different brains over time.

 <br/>